sarah417423/MRIO/ReadMe.md

 - Download the Regional road freight flow data to the Trucktraffic folder

 ### Run the model
-- Run the "Code.py" in the terminal
+- Run the "Code availability.py" in the terminal

 ### Technical Validation
 - Run the "Technical_Validation_by_sector.py"